rancher/docs/content/rancher/v2.x/en/installation/single-node-install-external-lb/_index.md

 **To Install Rancher Using a Cert Signed by a Recognized CA:**

 If you use a certificate signed by a recognized CA, installing your certificate in the Rancher container isn't necessary.
-Just run the basic install command below.
+We do have to make sure there is no default CA certificate generated and stored, you can do this by passing the `--no-cacerts` parameter to the container.

 1. Enter the following command.

     ```
     docker run -d --restart=unless-stopped \
     -p 80:80 -p 443:443 \
-    rancher/rancher:latest
+    rancher/rancher:latest --no-cacerts
     ```

 ## 3. Configure Load Balancer